govuk-one-login/mobile-id-check-async/backend-api/README.md

 #### JSON Web Keys

 The `/.well-known/jwks.json` endpoint serves the JSON Web Key Set object.
-It contains a JSON Web Key object containing information about the ID Check encryption key.
+This object contains information about the ID Check encryption key.
 This is used by STS for encrypting the service token sent to the `GET /async/activeSession` endpoint in the Authorization header.
 The encryption algorithm is `RSA-OAEP-256`, see [STS technical design](https://govukverify.atlassian.net/wiki/spaces/DCMAW/pages/3844964353/Strategic+App+App+calls+a+protected+service) for the public key requirements.

 The encryption key is created in AWS KMS.
 The infrastructure code lives in the `./template.yaml`.